Skip to main content

 QuickRun

-QuickRun is a collapsible panel at the bottom of the project sidebar, just below the worktree list.
-It's the fast way to fire off a terminal command or start a long-running process without setting up a full Recipe.
-The panel header reads "Run on {worktree-name}", reflecting whichever worktree is currently selected.
+QuickRun sits at the bottom of the project sidebar, just below the worktree list.
+It's the fast way to fire off a command or start a long-running process without setting up a full Recipe.
+The header reads "Run on {worktree-name}", reflecting whichever worktree is currently selected, and doubles as a disclosure button: click it to fold QuickRun away when you want the sidebar back.

 Running a Command